cehteh/dirinventory/README.md

 directory.
 Each element found is then send to a custom function/closure which may decides on how to process it:
  * Directories can be send again into the input PriorityQueue where other threads may pick them up.
-This happens util the input queue is exhausted, eventually traversing all sub-directories of the directory send initially.
+This happens until the input queue is exhausted, eventually traversing all sub-directories of the directory send initially.
  * Files and Directories can be send to an output mcmp queue where they can be further processed.